Deformation of rational singularities and Hodge structure

 or equivalently, $X$ is Cohen-Macaulay with the canonical isomorphism

 using duality together with the Grauert-Riemenschneider vanishing theorem \cite{GR}.
 This is independent of a choice of a desingularization, since (1.1.1--2) holds for any proper morphism of complex manifolds $\rho:\Xt\to X$ inducing an isomorphism over a dense open subset (using the Hartogs theorem for (1.1.2)). \msn {\bf Remarks~1.1.} (i) If a reduced complex analytic space $X$ has only rational singularities, it is well-known that $X$ is {\it normal\1} and {\it Cohen-Macaulay}.
 Indeed, the assertion is local, and we may assume that $X$ is a closed analytic subspace of a smooth space $V$.
-For a desingularization $\rho:\Xt\to X$, we have the canonical isomorphism (1.1.1) which implies that $X$ is normal (since $\OO_X\simto\rho_*\OO_{\Xt}$).
+For a desingularization $\rho:\Xt\to X$, we have ring isomorphisms $\OO_{X,x}\simto(\rho_*\OO_{\Xt})_x$ ($x\in X$) by (1.1.1) with $(\rho_*\OO_{\Xt})_x$ normal.
+So $X$ is normal.
 We may then assume $X$ globally irreducible. \sk Set $d_X=\dim X$.
-By duality for projective morphisms of complex analytic spaces \cite{RRV} together with the Grauert-Riemenschneider vanishing theorem (see Remark~(ii) below), we get the canonical isomorphisms
+By duality for projective morphisms of complex analytic spaces together with the Grauert-Riemenschneider vanishing theorem (see Remark~(ii) below), we get the canonical isomorphisms

 Here $\DD$ denotes the dual functor in $D^b_{\!\rm coh}(\OO_X)$, which can be defined by